mirajk7861/assignment/README.md

+Read below for step by step process of framework setup and running tests

 **Step 1: Install Node.js (if not already installed)** Cypress and npm come with Node.js, so you'll need to install node.js first.
   1. Download Node.js: